 Chair – Unlike your desk, you should spend some time and money finding the right chair for you.
 You will be spending a lot of time in your chair, whether you are writing, researching or just thinking.
 It pays to invest in a good ergonomic, orthopaedic chair.
 I’d suggest one of the following:

 Computer – Unless you are really old fashioned, you will need a computer.
 The biggest choice facing most writers is desktop or laptop.

 It really depends on how you prefer to work.
 If you like the freedom to move about with your work, then buy a laptop and buy the fastest most powerful one you can afford, this investment will pay back tenfold in the future.

 If however you will be working in a home-office, or you are renting out an office, then you should consider a desktop.
 The same applies to desktops as laptops; buy the best you can afford.
 I personally prefer a desktop with a nice big keyboard and large clear screen.
 They are also FAR easier to upgrade.

 Also, DEFINITELY have a backup drive.
 I don’t think I need to preach about the stress, frustration and sometimes heartbreak of losing the contents of your computer.
 I learned this lesson the hard way in my computing class in college, when I lost roughly 1-years’ worth of work; I had to redo everything from scratch.

-Stationary – Aside from invoices and business cards, you shouldn't need any other stationary.
+Stationery – Aside from invoices and business cards, you shouldn't need any other stationery.
 Most of your work will be digital and sent via email, so try to keep as paper-free an office as you can.
 It protects you from distractions and “I know it’s here somewhere” syndrome.